nokia/TPMCourse/README.md

 ## Installation

-There are other ways to do install, other ways to do each step, but this is common and clear.
+There are other ways to complete the install, other ways to do each step, but this is common and clear.

 Start your install at a terminal window on a linux system.
 If you are using a Windows computer, create a linux VM (possibly using VirtualBox), such as the latest Ubuntu system, and begin your install from the linux VM command line.